 On his way to the store, Joe rear-ends a car.
 The other car's bumper is damaged, and the other driver’s wrist is sprained.
 The resulting expenses are as follows:

 - $1,500 medical bill for the other driver's wrist X-ray

 - $1,000 bill to replace the other car's bumper

-Since Joe was driving for work, Joe's personal auto insurance might not apply.
-If you were carrying non-owned coverage with a $300,000 combined single limit, the above expenses likely would be covered by your insurance.
+Since Joe was driving for work, his personal auto insurance might not apply.
+However, if you have non-owned coverage, your insurance could pay the above expenses.

 Non-owned car insurance uses limits to describe the maximum amount your insurance company will pay.
 These limits are automatically the same limits as those you selected for your Liability insurance, which is required in order to carry non-owned auto coverage.